ropensci-archive/PackageDevelopment/README.md

 Packages that have dependencies on other packages need to be vigilant of changes to the functionality, behaviour, or API of those packages.

+-   [backports](http://cran.rstudio.com/web/packages/backports/index.html) ([GitHub](https://github.com/mllg/backports)) provides reimplementations of functions added to base R packages since v3.0.0, making them available in older versions of R. This gives package developers the ability to reduce or eliminate a dependency on specific versions of R itself.
--   [packrat](http://cran.rstudio.com/web/packages/packrat/index.html) ([Github](https://github.com/rstudio/packrat)) provides facilities for creating local package repositories to manage and check dependencies.
+-   [packrat](http://cran.rstudio.com/web/packages/packrat/index.html) ([GitHub](https://github.com/rstudio/packrat)) provides facilities for creating local package repositories to manage and check dependencies.
 -   [checkpoint](http://cran.rstudio.com/web/packages/checkpoint/index.html) relies on the Revolution Analytics MRAN repository to access packages from specified dates.
 -   [pacman](http://cran.rstudio.com/web/packages/pacman/index.html) ([Github](https://github.com/trinker/pacman)) can install, uninstall, load, and unload various versions of packages from CRAN and Github.
 -   [GRANBase](http://cran.rstudio.com/web/packages/GRANBase/index.html) ([GitHub](https://github.com/gmbecker/gRAN)) provides some sophisticated tools for managing dependencies and testing packages conditional on changes.